-Made in one pot – There’s pretty minimal mess-making for this recipe.
-Everything is cooked in one pot, in stages.
+Made in one pot – There’s pretty minimal mess-making for this one-pot recipe.
+Everything is cooked in one large dutch oven or skillet, in stages.

 Leftovers keep beautifully – In my opinion, leftovers are nearly as good as the freshly cooked meal.
 It’s really easy to reheat in the microwave or in a pan.

 Keep the andouille sausage, the holy trinity vegetables, and either a true Cajun seasoning or a trio of spices that mostly capture those flavors.
-This will give you the classic flavor you want.
+This will give you the classic cajun cuisine flavor you want.